worldmaking/alicenode_inhabitat/devnotes.md

 Teleport to nearest peak to the island_center (by traveling uphill)

 why particles move like jelly?
-- look at logs and set fluid_flow_min_threshold
+- look at logs and set fluid_flow_min_threshold, flow_smoothing

+particles as eggs?

 # urgency

-particles as eggs?

 set defer rendering, farclip, etc. for vr